Help

 Once you have chosen your query and the results are displayed, you can click a tab to show the data for the corresponding year.

-If you need any help with the tool, or have any further questions about the data, please do get in touch at activelives@sportengland.org
+If you need help with the tool or have any further questions about the data, please get in touch at activelives@sportengland.org